Cerebral Palsy: A Guide | Pennsylvania Cerebral Palsy Attorneys

 - Lancaster County (Lancaster County, Pennsylvania) provides a resource guide for disabilities of various types, including cerebral palsy.

-The kind of employment services available to an individual can vary vastly depending on their abilities, desires and resource availability in their area.
-Different programs are available for those who need supported employment or supported living services as opposed to individuals who require 24-hour care.
+The kind of employment services available to an individual can vary vastly depending on their abilities, desires, and resource availability in their area.
 Often, local outposts of such organizations as United Cerebral Palsy are some of the best resources to consult.
 Other examples of local resources include:

 - Chesco.org: A database of supported living services and other human resources listings in Chester County.
 This site works in conjunction with the Cerebral Palsy Association of Chester County (Exton, Pennsylvania), which provides adult services.